-Distributions from trusts can include different amounts but only the following types of amounts are relevant for CGT purposes:
+Distributions from trusts can include different amounts but only the following types of amounts are relevant for CGT purposes: distributions of all or a part of the trust's

-- distributions of all or a part of the trust's income where the trust's net income for tax purposes includes a net capital gain, - distributions or other entitlements described as being referable to a specific capital gain or gains - distributions of non-assessable amounts.
+- I distributions of all or a part of the trust's income where the trust's net income for tax purposes includes a net capital gain, - distributions or other entitlements described as being referable to a specific capital gain or gains - distributions of non-assessable amounts.
 For more information on trusts, see Trust distributions.